spryker/spryker-docs/docs/scos/dev/glue-api-guides/201907.0/checking-out/checking-out-purchases.md

 Apart from that, the API also supports redirecting to third party websites for additional checkout procession.
 Such a possibility may be needed, for example, when a customer pays with the help of an external payment system.
 For this purpose, the API allows generating a payload in the format and with the data as required by the third party, as well as processing the response received from it.

 {% info_block errorBox %}
-It is the responsibility of the API Client to redirect to the third party web site, send the payload and receive it (if necessary
+It is the responsibility of the API Client to redirect to the third party web site, send the payload and receive it (if necessary).
+The API is only responsible for generating a redirect URL, as well as generating and processing the payloads.
-{% endinfo_block %}.
-The API is only responsible for generating a redirect URL, as well as generating and processing the payloads.)
+{% endinfo_block %}

 ## Installation
 For detailed information on the modules that provide the API functionality and related installation instructions, see Checkout API Feature Integration <!-- link to https://documentation.spryker.com/v4/docs/checkout-feature-integration-201907 -->.